CD-ROM histories

 1983-06-01 04:29:29

-The Yellow Book, introduced in 1983, established the official standard for CD-ROMs, defining the format for storing data on compact discs.
-Developed jointly by Sony and Philips, it enabled compact discs to store any form of binary data (to read- but not to write or erase), allowing data to be stored on a disc and subsequently read by a computer.
-These technical specifications made CD-ROMs suitable for a wide range of applications, from software distribution to multimedia storage.
+The Yellow Book, introduced in 1983, defined the standard for CD-ROMs, specifying how data could be stored on compact discs.
+Developed jointly by Sony and Philips, it established a read-only format for storing binary data.
+These specifications made CD-ROMs suitable for a wide range of applications, from software distribution to multimedia storage.

 1983-10-01 03:23:48